• Skip to primary navigation

 Notes

-For bircher muesli: Take half a cup of muesli, add a tablespoon of chia seeds and add around 3/4 cup of almond milk.
-Soak overnight in the fridge and in the morning stir through a few spoonfuls of Greek yoghurt and some grated apple or berries.
-Yum yum.
+For bircher muesli: Combine 1/2 cup muesli with 1 tbsp chia seeds and 3/4 cup milk of choice.
+Soak overnight in the fridge.
+In the morning, stir through a couple of spoonfuls of Greek yoghurt and grated apple or berries.

-For baked granola: Make the muesli mix without the dried fruit.
-Melt together 1/3 cup maple syrup or honey and 3 tbsp coconut oil, plus a dash of vanilla extract.
-Combine with muesli mix, spread out on a lined baking sheet and bake at 160C (320F) for about 15 minutes, stirring occasionally so the edges don’t burn.
-Allow to cool and harden then store in an airtight container.
+To bake into granola: Make the muesli mix without the dried fruit.
+Whisk together 1/3 cup maple syrup or honey and 3 tbsp melted coconut oil, plus a dash of vanilla.
+Toss through the muesli to coat well.
+Spread onto a lined baking tray and bake at 160°C (320°F) for about 15 minutes, stirring occasionally so the edges do not burn.
+Allow to cool completely on the tray — it will crisp up as it cools.
+Stir through the dried fruit and store in an airtight container.

 Have you made this recipe?I love seeing your creations!
 Take a photo and then tag me @nourish.everyday on Instagram!